 You are not alone.
 According to studies, one in twenty (20) insured homes has a claim each year.
 This means there is roughly a 5% chance you will have a homeowner’s insurance claim each year.
 One in fifty (50) homes has a property damage claim every year for wind or hail damage.
 Approximately one in fifty (50) homes has a property damage claim caused by water damage or freezing each year.
 About one in 325 homes has a property damage claim due to theft.
 About one in 360 homes has a property damage claim related to fire and lightning.
 Fortunately, in Florida, we do not have to worry about property damage due to freezing.
 However, we still have plenty of property damage claims to consider.

-Our firm handles property damage cases on a contingency fee basis.
+Our attorneys handle property damage cases in Jupiter on a contingency fee basis.
 This means that you do not pay anything out of pocket.
 We are only paid if we make a recovery for you.
-In some cases, we are even able to go after the insurance company to force them to pay the attorney's fees.
+In some cases, we are even able to go after the insurance company to force them to pay the attorney’s fees.

 We approach every case individually.
 We take the necessary time to review your case and your lengthy policy to see what we can do for you.
 As the saying goes, “The devil is in the details.”
 The policies are very detailed, but a thorough and comprehensive review of your policy and its addendums can make an enormous difference in your property damage case.
 The review of your current policy and past policies can be the difference between your claim being paid out or being excluded from coverage.
 There are some situations where the insurance company will cover some damages and exclude coverage for portions of your damage.